 This is an Ofwat common definition.
 The drought resilience metric measures the percentage of the customer population the company serves who are at risk of experiencing severe restrictions (for example, standpipes or rota cuts) in a 1 in 200 year drought, on average, over 25 years.

-NWLwill obtain independent assurance from PwC in relation to a number of non-financial performance areas (defined in PwC's report on page 37 as the 'Selected Information') including risk of severe restrictions in a drought.
-Within the work performed by PwC in reaching its conclusion over the Selected Information as a whole, the procedures that impact the risk of severe restrictions in a drought will include:
+NWL will obtain independent assurance from PwC in relation to a number of nonfinancial performance areas including severe restrictions in a drought.
+Within the work performed by PwC in reaching its conclusion over the Selected Information as a whole, the procedures that impact severe restrictions in a drought will include:

-- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records.
+- Re-performing calculations performed by management based on central records - Inspecting detailed breakdowns of each of the data points recorded within the Selected Information - Obtaining and inspecting underlying documentary evidence on a sample basis - Inspecting corporate systems which store data relevant to the Selected Information - Checking for consistency between data points with common inputs - Inspecting third party or publicly available data and tracing this back to Northumbrian Water Limited's records